outlyer-net/docker-rhodecode-ce/README.md

 ## WIP

-This image is based on the [previous work by darneta](https://github.com/darneta/rhodecode-ce-dockerized), updated to current versions.
+This image is based on the [previous work by darneta](https://github.com/darneta/rhodecode-ce-dockerized), updated to current versions and heavily modified.

 **PLEASE NOTE**: I'm a new RhodeCode user so I'm still figuring out the best way to make this image work.